hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ~~~
 {: .source}

-The idea of declarative approach to scientific worflows is to express research as a series of data
+The idea of declarative approach to scientific workflows is to express research as a series of data
 analysis steps and let an independent "orchestration tool" or a "workflow system" the task of
 running things properly on various deployment architectures.